ncbi/scPopCorn/README.md

 | Gene3 | 0 | 0| 0 | 0  | ... |
 |...    |...|...|...|...|...|

-The gourd truth labels for cells in each dataset can be input.
+The gourd truth labels for cells in each dataset can also be input.
 The format is as following

 | Cell1ID | Lable1 |
 |----|--------|